 Because of its fatty acids, dietary fiber, and phytochemicals, flaxseed, served in the form of seeds, has become one of the healthiest additions to desserts, dressings, and baking.

-Evidently, there are countless of benefits when including these seeds into your daily diet.
+Evidently, there are countless benefits when including these seeds in your daily diet.
 Do you know any super-seeds that we should add to this list?
 Tell us in the comment section.